← Back to Blog

 Most startup founders treat design as the last thing to fix and the first thing to cut.

-Before a visitor reads a single word on your page, before they understand what you do or what you're selling, they've already formed a judgement about whether to trust you.
+Before a visitor reads a single word, before they understand what you do or what you're selling, they've already decided whether to trust you.

-A 2006 study published in Behaviour & Information Technology by Gitte Lindgaard and colleagues found that people form visual impressions of websites in as little as 50 milliseconds — faster than a blink.
-Those snap judgements are sticky: the site that wins at 50ms is evaluated as more useful, more credible, and more trustworthy even when given more time to explore.
+A study published in Behaviour & Information Technology found that people form visual impressions of websites in as little as 50 milliseconds — faster than a blink.
+Those snap judgements stick: the site that wins at 50ms is rated more credible and more trustworthy even when given more time to explore.

-For your business, this means the conversion battle is often decided before you've had a chance to make your argument.
-Your headline, your social proof, your pricing — none of it matters if the design signals "low effort" before someone reads a word.
+The conversion battle is often decided before you've had a chance to make your argument.
+Your headline, your pricing, your social proof — none of it lands if the design signals "low effort" before anyone reads a word.

 Trust is a design problem.

 There's a persistent myth that design ROI is hard to measure.
-The McKinsey Global Institute spent five years trying to disprove it.
+McKinsey spent five years trying to find evidence for that.
 They couldn't.

 The McKinsey Design Index tracked the design practices of 300 publicly listed companies across consumer goods, retail banking, and medical devices.
-Over the five-year period, companies in the top quartile for design outperformed their industry peers by 32 percentage points in revenue growth and 56 percentage points in total shareholder returns.
+Over five years, companies in the top quartile for design outperformed peers by 32 percentage points in revenue growth and 56 percentage points in total shareholder returns.

 That's not marginal.
 That's a structural advantage.

-The most striking finding wasn't the gap between the best and the rest — it was the gap between the top quartile and everyone else combined.
-There was little difference in revenue performance between second, third, and fourth quartile companies.
-The market disproportionately rewards the companies with design at the very top of their priorities.
+The most striking finding wasn't the gap at the top — it was how little difference there was between the second, third, and fourth quartile companies.
+The market disproportionately rewards companies with design at the very top of their priorities.

-Every stage of the purchase journey — from landing page to checkout to activation — is a design problem in disguise.
+Every stage of your funnel — landing page, checkout, activation — is a design problem in disguise.

 Checkout UX is a design problem.
-The Baymard Institute calculates the average e-commerce cart abandonment rate at 70.19%, aggregated across 49 different studies.
-Their research consistently shows that a significant portion of that abandonment is driven by friction in the checkout flow: too many form fields, confusing error states, no guest checkout option.
-These are fixable design issues — and fixing them has a direct effect on revenue recovered.
+The Baymard Institute puts average e-commerce cart abandonment at 70.19%, aggregated across 49 studies.
+A significant chunk of that is driven by fixable friction: too many form fields, confusing error states, no guest checkout.
+These are design issues with a direct line to recovered revenue.

 Trust signals are a design problem.
-Testimonials, security badges, founder photos, case study callouts — how these elements are placed, sized, and styled affects whether users register them at all.
-Bad layout can make strong social proof invisible.
+Testimonials, security badges, case study callouts — how they're placed and sized determines whether users even register them.
+Strong social proof becomes invisible in a bad layout.

-None of this requires a complete product overhaul.
-Small, targeted design improvements — reducing form fields, improving button contrast, tightening the visual hierarchy on a pricing page — can move conversion rates meaningfully.
+None of this requires a full product overhaul.
+Reducing form fields, improving button contrast, tightening the visual hierarchy on a pricing page — these targeted changes move conversion rates.

 The most common mistake isn't ignoring design entirely.
-It's treating design as a one-time event rather than a continuous investment.
+It's treating it as a one-time event.

-A product gets designed once at launch, looks reasonable, and then gets handed to engineers who build features on top of it.
+A product gets designed at launch, looks reasonable, and then gets handed to engineers who build features on top of it.
 The nav grows a new item every quarter.
 The dashboard gets a new panel.
 A new pricing tier appears.
-No one is watching the overall visual coherence — and slowly, incrementally, the product accumulates what designers call visual debt: inconsistency, clutter, and cognitive load that wasn't there at the start.
+Nobody's watching the overall coherence — and slowly, the product accumulates what designers call visual debt: inconsistency, clutter, and cognitive load that wasn't there at the start.

-The user experience degrades faster than anyone notices from the inside.
-From the outside — specifically from the perspective of a prospective customer comparing you to a competitor — the degradation is immediately visible.
+The degradation is harder to see from the inside.
+From the outside — especially from a prospective customer comparing you to a competitor — it's immediately visible.
+This is what design debt looks like in practice, and it compounds with every release.

-Meanwhile, your competitors who have maintained design discipline are building the kind of product that converts better, generates better word-of-mouth, and retains users more effectively.
+Meanwhile, competitors who've maintained design discipline convert better, retain users longer, and generate stronger word-of-mouth.
 The compounding advantage is significant over a two-to-three year product lifecycle.

 Not all design work has equal leverage.
-If you're resource-constrained, these are the areas where design investment returns most directly to revenue:
+If you're resource-constrained, focus here:

-1. Your homepage and primary landing pages.
-This is where first impressions are formed and where you win or lose the attention of potential customers.
-A clear value proposition, strong visual hierarchy, and credible social proof — all executed cleanly — will outperform a clever headline on a cluttered page every time.
+1. Homepage and primary landing pages.
+This is where first impressions form and where you win or lose attention.
+A clear value proposition, strong visual hierarchy, and credible social proof — executed cleanly — will outperform a clever headline on a cluttered page every time.

-2. Your onboarding flow.
+2. Onboarding flow.
 First-run experience has an outsized effect on retention.
-Users who successfully complete onboarding at a meaningful threshold are dramatically more likely to become paying customers and to stay.
-Every friction point in that flow — a confusing empty state, an unclear next step, a form that asks for too much too soon — is revenue walking out the door.
+Users who successfully complete onboarding are significantly more likely to convert to paid and stay.
+Every friction point in that flow — a confusing empty state, an unclear next step, a form that asks too much too soon — is revenue leaving.
+Getting the UX of onboarding right is one of the highest-leverage design investments a startup can make.

-3. Your pricing page.
-This is the page where conversion intent is highest and where design friction is most costly.
-Clarity of pricing tiers, the framing of your value, the placement of the CTA — these are high-leverage design decisions that directly affect whether a prospective customer completes a purchase or leaves to think about it (and often doesn't come back).
+3. Pricing page.
+Conversion intent is highest here, so design friction is most costly.
+Clarity of tiers, the framing of your value, placement of the CTA — these directly affect whether a prospective customer buys or leaves to "think about it" and doesn't come back.

 There's a tempting calculation founders make: we'll invest in design once we have more revenue.
 The problem is that design is partly how you get more revenue in the first place.

-A startup with a strong design foundation converts better, retains users longer, and builds brand equity that compounds over time.
-A startup that treats design as a delayed investment spends years running below its potential conversion rate — leaving money on the table in ways that often go unmeasured and therefore unaddressed.
+A startup with a strong design foundation converts better, retains users longer, and builds brand equity that compounds.
+A startup that delays design spends years running below its potential conversion rate — leaving money on the table in ways that often go unmeasured and therefore unaddressed.

 The most efficient moment to invest in design isn't when you can afford to.
 It's before you've fully discovered what you're losing without it.

-MyDesigner works with startups and growing product teams on exactly this kind of ongoing design investment — UI/UX, web builds, and brand work — at a fixed monthly cost, without the overhead of a full-time hire.
+MyDesigner works with startups on exactly this kind of ongoing design investment — UI/UX, web builds, and brand work — at a fixed monthly cost, without the overhead of a full-time hire.

 Because the most expensive design decision you'll make is assuming design can wait.